ritujayadav/A-Generative-AI-Application-for-Creative-Image-Generation-using-TensorFlow/README.md

 ## Installation
 1. Clone the repository to your local machine.
-2. Install the required dependencies using `pip install -r requirements.txt`.
+2. Install the required dependencies using `pip install`.

-## How to Use
-1. Run the  script to train the GAN on the MNIST dataset.
-2. The GAN will create and save the generated artwork in the `generated_images` folder.

 ## Contributing